 As many have said before us, “No pain, no gain.”
 We’re not sure this saying is foolproof, but it makes a valid point — things worth celebrating, things that feel like a real success, are often hard.
 And let’s face it.
 Growing isn’t easy.

 Gardens can be complex, needy, and fickle.
 They require consistent attention and, often, a base of knowledge and research.
 But all this hard work only leads to greater satisfaction when you reap your rewards

 3. You can have tangible success.

 Success of all kinds feels good.
-But in the era of technology, success you can hold is a bit of a rarity.
-We might love promotions or learning new things (both incredible types of successes), but there is a unique satisfaction to holding a freshly harvested pepper or tomato.
+But in the era of technology, the success you can hold is a bit of a rarity.
+We might love promotions or learning new things (both incredible types of successes), but there is a unique satisfaction in holding a freshly harvested pepper or tomato.
 This may also be why the joy of harvesting is so real for children — it’s a visible and direct input-to-output relationship — and that’s uniquely satisfying.

 However and for whatever reason, harvesting brings incredible satisfaction and joy.
 So start growing now!
 We promise the rewards are worth the effort.